CentreForDigitalHumanities/scribeAPI/project/skillnet/content/help/tutorial_transcribe_2.md

 - The sign **CIƆ** or **cIɔ** in Roman numbers stands for **M** and the sign **IƆ** or **Iɔ** stands for **D**.
 So please transcribe **CIƆ IƆ** as **M D**.

 **Do not be afraid to make mistakes!**

+More information about special characters, abbreviations and Roman dates can be found on the <a href="https://skillnet.nl/sources/#Tools%20for%20Early%20Modern%20Letters" target="_blank" rel="noopener noreferrer">website of the SKILLNET project</a>.